Patent: Benefits

 "The patent internalizes the externality by giving the [inventor] a property right over its invention."

 In accordance with the original definition of the term "patent", patents are intended to facilitate and encourage disclosure of innovations into the public domain for the common good.
 Thus patenting can be viewed as contributing to open hardware after an embargo period (usually of 20 years).
 If inventors did not have the legal protection of patents, in many cases, they might prefer or tend to keep their inventions secret (e.g. keep trade secrets).
 Awarding patents generally makes the details of new technology publicly available, for exploitation by anyone after the patent expires, or for further improvement by other inventors.
 Furthermore, when a patent's term has expired, the public record ensures that the patentee's invention is not lost to humanity.

 One effect of modern patent usage is that a small-time inventor, who can afford both the patenting process and the defense of the patent, can use the exclusive right status to become a licensor.
 This allows the inventor to accumulate capital from licensing the invention and may allow innovation to occur because he or she may choose not to manage a manufacturing buildup for the invention.
 Thus the inventor's time and energy can be spent on pure innovation, allowing others to concentrate on manufacturability.

-Another effect of modern patent usage is to both enable and incentivize competitors to design around (or to "invent around" according to R S Praveen Raj) the patented invention.
+Another effect of modern patent usage is the social benefit(s) of technology disclosure.
+Although patentees usually end up not reaping benefit from their patent monopoly, the society still benefits from patent disclosures.
+Also patents both enable and incentivize competitors to design around (or to "invent around" according to R S Praveen Raj) the patented invention.
 This may promote healthy competition among manufacturers, resulting in gradual improvements of the technology base.